MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## View processing history and segment members

-You can see consolidated data about a segment by reviewing its details.

 On the **Segments** page, select the segment you want to review.

 The upper part of the page includes a trend graph that visualizes changes in member count.
 Hover over data points to see the member count on a specific date.

-You can update the time frame of the visualization.
+Change the time frame of the visualization.

 > [!div class="mx-imgBorder"]
 > ![Segment time range.](media/segment-time-range.png "Segment time range")